Do adults underestimate the complexity of children’s emotions?

 Adults naturally gravitate towards happy, bubbly and well-behaved children because they think that’s how good kids should be.

 I was shunned by my peers and the adults around me as a kid because I was a withdrawn and unhappy kid.
-No one ever enquired into why I was unhappy.
+No one ever asked why I was unhappy.
 They just labelled me as a bad kid.

-To be labelled a bad kid could have detrimental effects on children.
-For me, I learned at a very young age to be useful to others to gain their attention or validation.
-This belief about myself and the world I was in determined the relationships I chose in my life and all of them were abusive.
+To be labelled a bad kid had an adverse effect on me way into my adulthood.
+I learned at a very young age to be useful to others, so they’d tolerate me.
+I was still an unhappy, miserable kid to them, but at least I was useful.
+This belief about myself determined the relationships I chose in my life and all of them were abusive.

 Let’s examine our prejudices towards unhappy or moody children.
 Why is it so important that our children behave in a way that pleases us?
 Why do we so quick to scold or punish them when they get moody, play up or throw tantrums?
 You wouldn’t punish your child if they were physically unwell.
-Why would you punish them if they showed signs of emotional imbalance?
+Why would you punish them if they are emotional imbalance?

 Instead of labelling children as bad or unruly, let’s help them find the right words to name their emotions so they can start to enquire about their inner feelings with you.
 Trust me, you’ll be enriched by the shared experiences with your child like I have.
-My gender-neutral child, Sam and I have been close friends ever since they were born.
-I’m a better person because of Sam.
+I’m a better person because of my child.
 Please read my post A Memoir about Love: From My Father to My Child.

 Childhood depression is real and should not be ignored or shunned.
 Let’s discuss, research and discuss more about this topic.